opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

     A unique ID in the format ``ocd-document/{uuid}``.

 identifier
-    A name for the bill, such as 'HB 1' or '2117'.
+    A name for the bill, such as 'Communication F2015-119'.

 title
-    The current title of the bill, such as 'The Patient Protection and Affordable Care Act'.
+    The current title of the bill, such as 'Office of Inspector General's Audit and Program Review Section's Draft 2015 Annual Plan'.

 from_organization, from_organization_id
     **optional**
-    The organization that the document was originally introduced in.
+    The organization that the document was originally sent to.
 If this is a campaign candidate filing this
     could be the Board of Elections that receives the filing

 classification